Steve-Fenton/Katelyn/README.md

  - Find other resources (css, scripts, images) and check them
  - Ignore document hashes (i.e. crawl the page, ignoring the location hash)
  - Expose a crawl delay to caller
+ - Method of indicating a partial failure (i.e. one module failed, but a page is still being served)

 ## TODO